Skip to main content

 Characterised by high peaks and scenic lakes, Sirdal is a picturesque mountain region in south-western Norway that offers year-round nature adventures.

-With more than 3,000 cabins and holiday homes in total, Sirdal is a popular ski resort.
-Here you can choose from five ski fields and around 200 kilometres of groomed and marked cross-country trails.
+With over 3,000 cabins, Sirdal is a popular ski resort in Southern Norway, offering five ski fields and 200 km of groomed cross-country trails.

 Getting here and around